ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Additional-configuration-options.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 1: setup a Collector**](Setting-up-a-Collector) > [**Clojure collector setup**](setting-up-the-clojure-collector) > [[Additional configuration options]]

-There are a environment configuration parameters that you may want to consider tailoring to your specific needs.
+There are environment configuration parameters that you may want to consider tailoring to your specific needs.
 All of them can be accessed via the **Configuration** page of the Elastic Beanstalk UI.

 <a name="3bi" ></a>